lockermanwxlf/MEGA-Server/README.md

 # MEGA-Server
 Dockerized REST server for MEGA drive management

+# Development
+Currently this is low on my priority list and only minimal functionality is supported.

+Thus, REST principles aren't really applied and all async calls to MEGA endpoints are blocked for.

+# Auto-login
+If you run the container with env variables `MEGA_EMAIL` and `MEGA_PASSWORD`, the app will log in to your account prior to starting the server, negating the need to call the login endpoint.

 # Endpoints
 - Flask listens on port 80.
 Forward whatever `port` you wish to that to communicate with it in docker.